The1Jack/RestfulApiFreelancers/README.md

 # RestfulApiFreelancers
 Restful API With Web Application
+- This project is develop by visual studio 2019 with C#.

+- This project is using Microsoft.EntityFrameworkCore , Microsoft.EntityFrameworkCore.SqlServer and Framwework .NET5.0.

+- This API is Connect with SQL Server.

+- FreelancersAPI is the API to communicate with the database.

+- WebFreelanceUI is the web application consume the FreelancersAPI.

 ## Installation
-- This project is develop by visual studio 2019

-- This API is Connect with SQL Server
+- Way to install SQL Server

     -To download SQL Server , please go to https://www.microsoft.com/en-my/sql-server/sql-server-downloads